tconkling/flump/README.md

 add a new item to the library and name the first layer in the created item `flipbook`.
 When exporting, flump will create a bitmap for each keyframe in the flipbook layer.
 In playback, flump will display those bitmaps at the same timing.

+### Compatibility

+Flump works with Flash CS 5, 5.5, and 6

 # Bugs